 - Is it measurable?

-If it is, you have an essential intent, and the clarity it will bring will help you make the necessary trade-offs needed go after your mission.
+If it is, you have an essential intent, and the clarity it brings will help you make the necessary trade-offs needed go after your mission.
 It will guide your greater sense of purpose.

 - How will we know when we’re done?